top of page

 What kinds of things can be fixed?

 LOTS!
-Electrical appliances, clothing, furniture, crockery, housewares, bicycles, toys, mobile phones and ipads, etc. Anything that’s broken (and which you can manage to carry) is welcome and has a good chance of getting properly repaired.
-Check out the list above of types of repairs that were offered on April 20.
+Electrical appliances, clothing, furniture, crockery, housewares, bicycles, toys, mobile phones and iPad, etc. Anything that’s broken (and which you can manage to carry) is welcome and has a good chance of getting properly repaired.
 Large appliances such stoves are not practical to repair at this 3-hour event, so don’t bring anything heavier than you can carry.

 Do I need to bring any tools or supplies?